 - Walking.
 In the summer you are best advised to climb the hill early because of the heat.
 There is also a lift to the top, accessible from the Postiguet beach on Avenida Juan Bautista Lafora.

 - Driving.
-If you have decided to rent a car from Avis Alicante, you can drive up to the castle in only 7 minutes from the city’s centre.
+If you have decided to rent a car, you can drive up to the castle in only 7 minutes from the city’s centre.
 Just locate Avenida Alfonso El Sabio and follow it northeast until it turns into Carrer de Vazquez de Mella.
 Then look out for the castle turning on your right.
 Parking is free.